 Loma de las Piquerinas is an excellent hike for all people.
 If you have childrens, this is a good opportunity to start to walk together.
-However, be careful in winter and autumn, when fog and blizzard are commons (in this case, is a good idea to carry a GPS).
+However, be careful in winter and autumn, when fog and blizzard are commons (in this case, it's a good idea to carry a GPS).

 See the main page of Loma de las Piquerinas to more information.

 Cross the center of this graceful black village to take the beginning of a cemented track that gets to Cantalojas

-It’s time to follow a forest trail on the right that goes down to the bed of a stream (arroyo de las Cabezadas), 20 meters further on.
+It’s time to follow a forest trail on the right that goes down to the bed of a stream (arroyo de las Cabezadas)

 , 500 meters further on, in the middle of an area covered by two species of bushes named “jaras” (rock rose or cistus; scientific name: Cistus ladanifer and Cistus laurifolius).
 This is a typical plant of these mountains, that covers deforested places (it’s worthy of remark that the oakwoods and beechwoods of these mountains were used during the last decades to make charcoal.
 In spring (May to June) presents large and spectacular white flowers.

 Continue going up slowly, passing next to those deposits (one of them is gray) that stay on right.
 The forest trail enters into the “jaral” (ground covered by the aforementioned “jaras”) and traces a curve.
-We reach a little oakwood and we’ll see a new junction, located next to a stone wall.
+We reach a little oakwood (Quercus pyrenaica) and we’ll see a new junction, located next to a stone wall.
 Take on the left

 (arroyo de Rechichuelas in the maps) that is the last oportunity to catch water (there are two metal manhole cover where the water is taked to the aforementioned deposits of water of Majaelrayo).
 “Gayuba” covers like a gigantic green carpet the ground and the forest trail ends; you’ll see wheel traces on right (SE) that guide to a smooth hillock, where some vertical slate stones resemble a “dragon back-bone”.
 There are several paths between the “gayuba” that guide to this hillock.
-Following to the south by this hillock there is a smooth descent to the large col of La Mujer (collado de la Mujer, 1.801 m.).
+Following to the south by this hillock there is a smooth descent to the large col of La Mujer (collado de la Mujer, 1.801 m.)

 -To the south, the north face of Ocejón (2.048 m.)